Back to Learning Center

 Specialty tag(s): Child Custody, Parenting Schedules

 One of the hardest decisions any person can make is to end a marriage.
-The decision of divorce brings final acceptance that you and your partner were unable to create the future you planned when you got married— to face life’s challenges and celebrations together forever.
+The decision to divorce brings final acceptance that you and your partner were unable to create the future you planned when you got married, to face life’s challenges and celebrations together forever.
 The decision is even more challenging when children are involved.
-Divorcing parents often spend countless hours worrying about how to keep their children safe and happy despite the divorce.
+Divorcing parents often spend countless hours worrying about how to keep their children safe and happy through successful co-parenting after divorce.
+But putting in the effort to make it work, with the help of an experienced attorney, can provide a brighter future for you and your children.

 What harms a child is their parents’ ongoing and embroiled conflict, not only before and during a divorce but also afterward.
 When a divorce doesn’t end the fighting it was designed to escape, the child may never learn how to resolve conflict, may lack effective problem-solving skills, and may miss out on the transformative power of an apology.

 As a parent, you can take steps to learn how to manage and mitigate conflict with your co-parent, even when they seem unwilling to do the same.
-Your attorney can help provide tools or direct you to resources to maneuver through these issues.
+Your attorney can help provide tools or direct you to resources to help you handle these issues and achieve successful co-parenting through the divorce.

 When a child loses access to a parent, the wound is deep and often permanent.
-Too often, the child believes he did or said something that caused his parent to leave, and so he blames himself and carries guilt for something over which he had no control.
+Too often, the child believes they did or said something that caused their parent to leave, and so they take on blame and guilt for something over which they had no control.

 As a result, divorcing parents wanting to create the best life for their children must plan their future in a different way than they had hoped.
-For their children’s sake, the challenges and celebrations which were meant to be shared “together” by spouses will now be shared by ex-spouses “side-by-side.”
+For their children’s sake, the challenges and celebrations that were meant to be shared together by spouses will now be shared by ex-spouses side-by-side.

-• Putting aside your differences and your current quarrel to attend your child’s kindergarten graduation peacefully and cheerfully, side by side.
+• Putting aside your differences and your current quarrel to attend your child’s kindergarten graduation, dance performance, or concert peacefully and cheerfully, side by side.

-• Not automatically blaming the other parent for the choice your son made when he cheated on his test and instead of meeting with his teacher to formulate a joint plan for accountability in both households, side by side, so your son learns the valuable lesson of facing meaningful consequences for his own bad choices.
+• Not automatically blaming the other parent for the choice your child made when they cheated on a test and instead meeting with their teacher to formulate a joint plan for accountability in both households, side by side, so your child learns the valuable lesson of facing meaningful consequences for their own bad choices.

-• Hiding your disappointment when your daughter shares the fun she had when her mom took her to see Hamilton, whom she’s been studying in her 5th-grade history class.
+• Hiding your disappointment when your child shares the fun they had when your ex took them to see a Broadway show you’d wanted to see.

-As a child-centered family lawyer, Chandler Winslow is sought after for solving highly contested custody issues.
-Chandler is knowledgeable about the unique circumstances involved with parents with special needs children, including ADHD, Autism, and learning difficulties.
-She has represented clients in all aspects of cases involving Child Protective Services (CPS) and has served children as a Guardian ad Litem/Attorney ad Litem.
-Chandler has been named D Magazine Best Lawyers Under 40 for 2022.
+As a child-centered family lawyer, Chandler Winslow is renowned for resolving highly contested custody disputes.
+She possesses deep expertise in the unique challenges faced by parents of children with special needs, such as ADHD, autism, and learning disabilities.
+Chandler has extensive experience representing clients in all matters involving Child Protective Services (CPS) and has served as both a guardian ad litem and attorney ad litem for children.
+Her dedication and skill earned her recognition as one of D Magazine’s Best Lawyers Under 40 for 2022.

-To learn more about how to minimize the negative impact of divorce on your children and successfully co-parent after divorce, please contact Chandler Winslow at 214-373-7676.
+To learn more about how to minimize the negative impact of divorce on your children and achieve successful co-parenting post-divorce, please contact Chandler Winslow at 214-373-7676.

 Popular Family Law Articles